mickfuzz/phd4/_posts/2022-1-23-project-and-design-approaches.md

   csl-style: harvard # pre-fill the style
 layout: post
 categories: misc
-title: Project and Design Approaches in Computing
+title: Design and Project Approaches in Computing Education
 ---

 In a previous chapter we looked at concrete and abstract approaches to computing educations and learning to code.
 One of the tactics to make learning concrete is to get your learners to design and complete computing projects.
 The pedagogies and frameworks that support the creative processes involved in undertaking computing projects in an educational setting have a tremendous potential to deliver transformative learning experiences.

 <!-- Preparing students for exam questions requires skills and practices that are quite different from coding in a real life setting.
 Because of this computing teachers face a significant challenge to both teach concepts to be reproduced in exam contexts and to unleash the potential of student working on their own projects. -->

 In this chapter we explore some of the strategies that can be used to support the delivery of design and project based approaches.
-To start with I focus on the value of creative communities before tackling the areas of design-based approaches to computing project and a broad look at some of the benefits and processes of project-based learning.
+To start with I focus on the value of creative communities before tackling the areas of design-based approaches to computing projects and take a broad look at some of the benefits and processes of project-based learning.
 This chapter then turns to look at some tactics for overcoming limitations in what you can achieve in the classroom.

 <!-- In a professional setting coders will often be working within existing projects that they have not started themselves.
 They may be patching and remixing existing code and including and adapting external code libraries.
 All the time they will be adapting to existing practices and patterns used by their colleagues and code communities.
 GCSE questions attempt to include some elements of peer practices by including tests of code reading and analysis.
 The scope of this chapter is large so I have concentrated on picking out details that may help teachers make their classrooms into learning environments that can support students to pick up coding and computing skills useful if they progress into that profession, as well as gaining useful project skills which are potentially useful in many areas of their future professional and personal lives. -->